Mental Health and Wellness Books to Introduce in Your Classroom

 Even when schools began having in-person classes again, some alternated days of attendance, and students were expected to keep distance from one another.

-This has undoubtedly affected students’ mental health and their overall well-being.
+This, along with the other pressures of being a child and teen, has undoubtedly affected students’ mental health and their overall well-being.
 The Centers for Disease Control and Prevention reported that there have been “rising levels of anxiety, depression and even suicidal thoughts” in young adults and Black and Latino populations.

 The social and emotional well-being of students is something that teachers have to consider and address in the classroom.
 Teachers play an important role in helping students identify and understand their feelings.
 And frankly, in this post-pandemic climate, teaching can’t occur without being cognizant of the well-being of students.